Bridging the Skills Gap: How AI-Driven Corporate Learning Secures Workforce Agility

 4. Future-proofing businesses through digital upskilling

-5. The effectiveness of microlearning for skill retention
+5. Effectiveness of microlearning for skill retention

 6. AI-driven workforce analytics and employee performance

-7. The economics of corporate upskilling programs
+7. Economics of corporate upskilling programs

 8. AI and human mentorship: The future of leadership training

-10. Case studies on AI implementation in corporate training programs
+10. Case studies on AI implementation in corporate training

 Works Cited